 It is important to read the exclusions and limitations of the plan.

 Please also note that not every state allows these alternative health plans sold to their residents.
-These states include, but not limited to:
+These states include, but are not limited to:

 - New Hampshire